 Since that memorable day, I have learned to love my Lord through the endless challenges of normal life.
 I married Don Stewart on December 1, 1951.
 We were blessed with six children: Joan, Jeff, Bradley, Susan, Andrew, and Robert.
 When Brad was six months old, he developed influenza meningitis and suffered brain damage.
 We had an active, busy household that revolved around our assembly on Eglinton Ave.
 Our children all came to know the Lord while they were young.
 For that, I thank my Lord every day.

 My role during the 70s to 90s was organizing the kitchen and food preparation for events, showers, weddings, and funerals.
 We had tract band, young people’s meetings, ladies’ coffee hour, special meetings, and picnics.
 For twenty years, I did features and devotionals each winter in many southern Ontario assemblies where I was blessed to know many godly women.
 My husband died in 2013 and I moved to Bethany Manor in 2015.
 I enjoy my home here and being useful in Bethany Lodge as a volunteer.
-My best role in life now is to pray for family (including my fourteen grandchildren), friends, and God’s work among His people.
+My best role in life now is to pray for family (including my seventeen grandchildren), friends, and God’s work among His people.
 It has not always been an easy life, but through it all—financial reverses, health issues, and difficulties—the Lord has been my strength, my rock, my peace, and my joy.
 I would not have changed my journey with Him in the least.
 The older I get, the more I value the lessons learned in adversity.
 My Lord gave His precious life for me; God is good and I am blessed.